 Over the years, I have learned to just splurge and pay the extra money for First Class section on trains.
-For some people it does not matter if they are in coach but I like the spaciousness, quiet and the optional meal if included.
+For some people it does not matter if they are in coach, but I like the spaciousness, quietness, and the optional meal if included.

 VarieTee is Quite the Special Place

-The wonderful thing about VarieTee is they also serve incredible food too.
-So you can have a filling and tasty meal with your lovely tea!
+The wonderful thing about VarieTee is they also serve incredible food.
+So you can have a filling and tasty meal with your lovely tea.
 My friend ordered a pasta dish which was a very generous serving.
-I decided on the Chili Salad with chicken which was very delicious and filling.
-It was tangy but not too spicy and had generous amounts of everything.
+I decided on the Chili Salad with chicken, which was very delicious and filling.
+It was tangy but not too spicy, and had generous amounts of everything.

 Spaghetti Eis – Round II

-Several years later, I revisited that same friend who lives in Bonn and we went for Eis again!
+Several years later I revisited that same friend who lives in Bonn, and we went for Spaghetti Eis again.
 I believe it is “A Thing” now that we share as friends- Ice Cream!
 Not a bad way to connect.

 Having a Hamburger in Hamburg

 *Parump-pump* Sorry, I could not help saying that!
-Actually, this McDonald’s burger is not a hamburger but a Quinoa Burger!
-This was from 2015 and we still do not have them in the States.
-As with a lot of things in Europe, we the United States are still behind.
+Actually, this McDonald’s burger is not a hamburger, but a Quinoa Burger.
+This was from 2015, and we still do not have these in the States.
+As with a lot of things in Europe, we, the United States are still behind.

-I normally don’t go to McDonalds in the States, yes Europe, we do exist but I wanted to use my credit card for my meal.
-It was decent, I would go out of my way for this but I thought it was a good option 🍔
+I normally do not go to McDonalds in the States, Yes Europe, we non McD’s poeple do exist but I wanted to use my credit card for my meal.
+It was decent, I would not go out of my way for this, but I thought it was a good option

 The Perfect Duo in Dresden

-Schnitzel and Spätzle, the perfect duo, is what I ate in Dresden after I took an early morning train from Prague and before a bus back to Prague all in one day.
+Schnitzel and Spätzle, the perfect duo, is what I ate in Dresden after I took an early morning train from Prague, and before a bus back to Prague all in one day.
 WHY?
-So I could go back to the Zwinger in Dresden and view Raphael’s Sistine Madonna with the famous cherubs.
+So, I could go back to the Zwinger in Dresden, and view Raphael’s Sistine Madonna with the famous cherubs.
 Then after the museum and this S & S lunch, I headed back to Prague so I could check out another gallerie by the end of the day.
-I definitely push things!
+I definitely like to push things.

 What is Schnitzel?
 What is Spätzle?
 Schnitzel is pounded meal, such as veal or pork, that is battered and deep fried.
-Spätzle is German pasta and can be served in various ways, depending if it is a side or an entre.
-The spätzle served with my schnitzel was simple butter, chives and cheese which is how I have made it at home in the past.
+Spätzle is German pasta, and can be served in various ways, depending if it is a side or an entre.
+The spätzle served with my schnitzel was simple with butter, chives, and cheese which is how I make it at home.